 This approval does not, however, sanction the specific plans submitted with the application as they may be subject to change given specific code and regulatory requirements of the affected agencies.

-Should you have any questions, please contact Alice Kawaha or Susan Gagorik of the Planning Department at 961-8288.
+Should you have any questions, please contact Daryn Arai of the Planning Department West Hawaii Office at 327-3510 or Alice Kawaha of the Planning Department at 961-8288.

 Sincerely,

 Geraldine M. Giffin, Chairman

 Planning Commission